Effect-TS/effect/.changeset/fuzzy-grapes-bow.md

 "effect": patch
 ---

-add Hash.cached and Hash.cachedMethod
+add Hash.cached

-These apis assist with adding a layer of caching, when hashing immutable data structures.
+This api assists with adding a layer of caching, when hashing immutable data structures.

 ```ts
 import { Data, Hash } from "effect";